 Course outcomes.

-This material doesn’t necessarily need to be brought to Curriculum Committee but the faculty member must know the data and that required materials are in the locations where they are supposed to be, such as course outcomes posted on the NWIC Assessment Web Site, and course syllabi available in the Vice President’s files.
+This material doesn’t necessarily need to be brought to Curriculum Committee but the faculty member must know that the data and required materials are in the locations where they are supposed to be, such as course outcomes posted on the NWIC Assessment website, and course syllabi available in the Vice President’s files (*also in materials approved by CC are posted to G Drive in the CC folder, and in appropriate departmental, etc. folders).

 Complete the Course Review Form, which includes answering each question on the form and seeking out other content experts and administrators to confer on the appropriate responses to the questions or to find missing information.

 Complete actions indicated by the review process.
 If a question on the review form is answered “no,” then follow up as necessary to correct the issue or prepare the Curriculum Committee form to address the issue.
-All questions on the Course Review form should be answered “yes” prior to Curriculum Committee review or the appropriate curriculum Committee form (for example, the course revision form for a change in the course’s catalog description) should be brought to the Curriculum Committee meeting when the program is scheduled for review.
+All questions on the Course Review Form should be answered “yes” prior to Curriculum Committee review or the appropriate curriculum Committee form (for example, the course revision form for a change in the course’s catalog description) should be brought to the Curriculum Committee meeting when the program is scheduled for review.

 Meet with the Dean of Academics and Distance Learning with the completed forms and information prior to the Curriculum Committee review.
 The Dean will either approve moving forward with the review or recommend changes that need to be made prior to the review.